Van Buren Street: Transit

 The southern leg of the Loop is located over Van Buren Street.

 The Metropolitan West Side Elevated Railroad, a founding company of what would become the Chicago "L", constructed its main line – which would later extend west from the Loop – and Garfield Park branch adjacent to Van Buren Street in 1895.
 When these were demolished to make way for the Congress Superhighway in the 1950s, the successor Congress Line was built in their place in the median of the highway.

 A horsecar ran on Van Buren street until it was electrified in 1896.
 As of 1896 it proceeded west from State Street to Kedzie Street.
-This streetcars was a competitor to the Metropolitan, siphoning many of its would-be passengers during the warm summer months as its cars were more open-air.
+This streetcars were a competitor to the Metropolitan, siphoning off many of its would-be passengers during the warm summer months as its cars were more open-air.
 As of 1928, the Van Buren route had owl service between 1:03 and 4:42 a.m., where cars ran on intervals varying between 15, 24, and 30 minutes.
 On October 11, 1937, the Van Buren route was through-routed with streetcar service on Division Street, about 2 mi miles to the north, via downtown.
 This continued until Division Street service was replaced by buses and Van Buren streetcars were once again independent on February 4, 1951.
 This was short-lived, however, as buses replaced streetcars on Van Buren on August 12, 1951.